AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 BOOLEAN
 ### Function: RefreshCosts
-Refreshes all costs to Item
+Refreshes all costs of the Item.

 Call after making any change to the Item that may affect cost.
 ##### Signature